Ch5 Visualization Case Study

 Is the world divided in terms of life expectancy and fertility rate (average number of children per woman)?

-To answer this question, we use scatterplot of life expectancy versus fertility rate.
+To answer this question, we use a scatterplot of life expectancy versus fertility rate.
 We start by looking at data from about 50 years ago, when perhaps this view was first cemented in our minds.

 library(RColorBrewer)